 Polihale State Park

 There it is, the highly requested 7 day Kauai itinerary.
-As I mentioned earlier, feel free to move the days around, leave anything out, or even simply use this 7 day itinerary as a template to create your own 7 day Kauai itinerary.
-I create custom itineraries for my clients, so if you’re looking for a VIP experience, make sure to contact me!
-I will also help create the best experience for you based on your specific preferences.
+As I mentioned earlier, feel free to move the days around, leave anything out, or even simply use this 7-day itinerary as a template to create your own 7 day Kauai itinerary.